Harrisburg, Utah: History

-Remnants

-Harrisburg is currently the site of a real estate project called "Harrisburg Estates".
+Current status

+In the 2010s, Harrisburg became a residential neighborhood in a development called "Harrisburg Estates".
+Recreational vehicle and mobile home parks bracket the residences.

 Numerous stone houses and foundations remain of historic Harrisburg.
 Among the remaining buildings is the Orson Adams House.
 Constructed in 1864, the two-room stone building was occupied by Orson B. Adams, his wife, two sons, and two granddaughters.
 John Kemple stayed in the Orson Adams House on his way to Nevada to mine silver.
 Kemple is credited as the person who discovered the silver in the area that was to become the silver mining town of Silver Reef.
 After Orson Adams died, the property changed owners several times.
 When it was purchased by William Emett in 1910, he and his family lived in the Orson Adams House until Emett's death in 1945.
 In 2001, the Bureau of Land Management acquired the Orson Adams House property and restored it.